-Probably the commonest problem that we get approached with is a pond that is leaking and there are various steps you can take to diagnose what’s going on
+Probably the commonest problem that we get approached about, is a pond that is leaking.
+There are various steps you can take to diagnose what’s going on:

-- If you have a pump and a stream or waterfall and the pond is going down, turn the pump off and the fill the pond up.
-If you do not get any water loss then, it means that the problem is either in the hose from the pump to the top of the water course, or in the water course, which is actually the commonest cause.
-If it is in the water course, put the pump back on and see if you can see anywhere where the water is actually leaking out the sides either over a liner or through concrete or whatever.
+- If you have a pump and a stream or waterfall, and the pond is going down, turn the pump off and the fill the pond up.
+If you do not get any water loss then, it means that the problem lies elsewhere.
+The problem is either going to be in the hose from the pump to the top of the water course, or in the water course itself.
+If it is in the water course, put the pump back on and see if you can locate where the water is actually leaking from.
+Is it out the sides, over a liner, or through concrete or something like that?
 Once you locate it, you can fix it.

 2. The other thing that can happen is simply debris accumulating in narrow points in the stream or cascade backing the water up behind it and it then flowing out the sides, and you lose water that way.